UPDATE – the Scheme has now been approved by the court.

 See Provident Scheme – 4 million people can now claim a refund

 for how to make a claim and what will happen in the Scheme.

-Provident Financial Group (PFG) has proposed a Scheme of Arrangement to reduce the refunds it has to pay to customers given unaffordable loans through its Provident Personal Credit (PPC) subsidiary.
+Provident Financial Group (PFG proposed a Scheme of Arrangement to reduce the refunds it has to pay to customers given unaffordable loans through its Provident Personal Credit (PPC) subsidiary.

 There are three stages in getting a Scheme approved.
-Provident is now in the second stage – Voting:
+Provident is now in the third stage – seeking court approval:

 - On 22 April 2021, the voting arrangements for the Scheme were approved by the court.